Lithium: benefits, dosage, contraindications

 Pregnant woman: prohibited

 The safety of lithium supplements during pregnancy is unknown.
-Prescription lithium may be used under close supervision by a healthcare professional when the potential benefits for the mother outweigh the possible risk to the fetus.
+Prescription lithium may be used under close supervision by a healthcare professional when the potential benefits to the mother outweigh the possible risk to the fetus.